kemona-suzuki58/ios-shortcutRock-paper-scissors/README.md

 This rock-paper-scissors game allows individuals and groups to change the specifications and redistribute it.
 However, when redistributing, please attach this GitHub link so that you can see the original source.
 In addition, we cannot guarantee any damage caused by changing the specifications of this rock-paper-scissors game.

+## Update information so far

+Ver.1.0.0 I made the foundation of the basic rock-paper-scissors system.
+Ver.1.1.0 The hands put out by NPCs have become easier to understand visually, and it is now possible to understand the hands put out by NPCs, not just the monotonous judgments of "win", "lose", and "Aiko".
+I also added a GitHub link to the shared text.

 ## Future updates